When we talk about a trademark, what comes to your mind?

 - A common word can be used as a trading name until and unless the business owners use his/her name along with the existing name.

 *As compared to the other offshore jurisdictions, it takes less time for trademark registration in Switzerland.

 Classification for Swiss Trademarks

-This trademark would provide assistance in differentiating the products of a Swiss company form another.
+This trademark would assist in differentiating the products of a Swiss company from another.

 The collective trademark is employed to represent the products of an association of companies.